LeyanTang/ds2006-tang-leyan/03-birthday-problem/writeup.md

 ## Problem 6
 It returns the first instance (enabled by the MIN function) of a duplicated birthday, indicating the index at which the first shared birthday appears within the generated set.

+The `first_duplicate`` function guarantees that at least two people share the same birthday by creating a roster of 366 people.
+This ensures a shared birthday because, with only 365 possible birthdays, at least two people must share the same day.

+It calculates the position (number of days from the beginning of the year) at which the first duplicate birthday occurs in each simulation.

+On the other hand, the `one_roster function` simulates random roster sizes and checks if there's at least one shared birthday in each simulation.
+We also need to run this simulation multiple times for different roster sizes and calculate the proportion of times there's at least one shared birthday.

+Therefore, `first_duplicate`` is more efficient because it directly ensures a shared birthday and calculates the position of the first duplicate in each run.